 Using Cached Data in SuiteAnalytics Workbook

-You can use Cached Response mode to load results more quickly in your datasets and workbooks.
-To enable the Cached Response mode, and understand the caching process and how you can monitor cached data in your datasets, see the following topics:
+You can use Cached Response mode to get faster results in your datasets and workbooks.
+To turn on Cached Response mode or learn how it works and how to monitor cached data, see the topics below:

 Enabling Cached Response Mode

-To use cached data, you need to set the data refresh in your dataset or workbook to Cached Response mode.
-You can only set the data refresh to Cached Response mode for the datasets and workbooks that you can access.
-To use Cached Response mode, ensure that the Cached Data in Datasets feature is enabled in your account.
+To use cached data, set the data refresh in your dataset or workbook to Cached Response mode.
+You can only do this for datasets and workbooks you can access.
+Make sure the Cached Data in Datasets feature is enabled in your account first.
 For more information, see Enabling the Cached Data in Datasets Feature.

 To enable Cached Response mode: